Georgia Department of Natural Resources Expands Outdoors Beyond Barriers Initiative - Enhancing Outdoor Experiences for All Visitors

 • Accessible Trails: A network of trails catering to various abilities, ensuring everyone can explore the great outdoors.

-• ADA Kayak Launches: Available at Hard Labor Creek State Park, Jack Hill State Park, and Vogel State Park, facilitating kayaking for individuals with disabilities.
+• ADA Kayak Launches: Available at Hard Labor Creek State Park, facilitating kayaking for individuals with disabilities.
+Additional launches planned for Jack Hill, Vogel and Tallulah Gorge state parks.

 • ADA Horse Ramp: Located at Don Carter State Park, enabling accessible horseback riding.